 We have come a long way, baby!

-When Columbia College was established in 1851, the Postal Service was the primary mode of distance learning, in which higher education institutions could reach students on a global level by using a stamp and written correspondence.
+When Columbia College was established in 1851, the Postal Service was the primary mode of distance learning, in which higher-education institutions could reach students on a global level by using a stamp and written correspondence.
 Columbia College should be applauded for keeping up with the constant influx of changing technology and allowing students to obtain a degree through a traditional university classroom setting or the virtual learning opportunities offered by online education.

-I received my doctorate through a traditional classroom setting and often wondered if employers felt either online or traditional degrees were better or worse than the other.
+I received my bachelor’s degree through a traditional classroom setting and often wondered if employers felt either online or traditional degrees were better or worse than the other.
 As early as 2007, Oklahoma State doctoral candidate Kathy Norene Seibold’s dissertation was centered on employers’ perceptions of online education.
 She found that job placement firms were advising clients not to disclose online degrees on resumes.
 This study found that the traditional degree was preferred by employers, but a hybrid of in-seat and online classes were gaining acceptability.
 There were many key studies around this time indicating that a traditional degree was the degree of choice from hiring authorities.

 Fast forward to 2014.
 Renee M. Mandelbaum from Illinois State published a study in the International Journal of Information and Communication Technology Education finding that 50 percent of decision-makers strongly agree that an online degree or a traditional degree is irrelevant if the candidate has the necessary experience.
 Mandelbaum also found that the accreditation and reputation of the college granting the degree were also very important.